stormchaserroleplaying/stormchaserRPG/Equipment/AdventuringGear/General.md

 **100 gp, 10 lb.** This Kit contains scalpels, scissors, saws, grasping forceps, and vials of alcohol.
 You must be proficient in Medicine to use a Surgeon's Kit.
 A Surgeon's Kit lets you use the First Aid action and benefit from advantage to the Wisdom (Medicine) check.
 Also, you can attempt the Perform Surgery and Resuscitate actions.

 A Surgeon's Kit can be refilled with 10 uses for 40 gold.

+## Trail Rations
+Hard tack, dried and cured meats, cheeses, and dried grains form the basis of traveler's rations.
+These rations last for 10 days before spoiling, making them valuable choices for purchase compared to fresh meats which spoil after a day.